Controllably Efficient Language Models: Conclusion and Future Work

+This paper set out to provide a simple recipe for making per-token inference cost controllable at test time. \cat delivers on this: a single \cat model exposes a test-time knob (chunk size) that traverses the quality--throughput frontier without retraining.
+Instantiated with plain dense attention --- an off-the-shelf component requiring no hyperparameter tuning or custom kernels --- it matches or surpasses many popular efficient baselines at various throughput levels.

+\textbf{Limitations and Future Work.} Future work should explore how to provide a better trade-off despite a growing memory.
+Another interesting direction is data-dependent adaptivity. \cat, as it stands, requires users to choose a chunk size appropriate for their compute and memory budgets.
+Instead, one could post-train \cat to learn to allocate budget itself based on the context and task.
+Such post-training would enable truly adaptive efficiency.
+Finally, scaling \cat to larger model sizes and trillions of tokens, and evaluating on reasoning-heavy benchmarks (\texttt{GSM8K}, \texttt{MATH}, \texttt{GPQA}, \texttt{SWE-bench}), is beyond our limited compute budget and is left to future work ; we expect the benefits shown here to transfer at scale, as observed in prior work \citep{yang2025gated, dao2024transformers}.

-We would like to thank Neelabh Madan, Saksham Rastogi (\texttt{pogs}), Aastha Jain, Raghav Singhal, Zhixuan Lin, Mark Goldstein, Ethan Barron, Anirudh Buvanesh, Atharv Sonwane, Daman Arora and Anshuk Uppal for super useful discussions and feedback.
+\paragraph{Acknowledgments} We would like to thank Neelabh Madan, Saksham Rastogi (\texttt{pogs}), Aastha Jain, Raghav Singhal, Zhixuan Lin, Mark Goldstein, Ethan Barron, Anirudh Buvanesh, Atharv Sonwane, Daman Arora, Divyam Madaan, Anshuk Uppal, William Merrill and Michael Hu for super useful discussions and feedback.
 This work was partly supported by the NIH/NHLBI Award R01HL148248, NSF Award 1922658 NRT-HDR: FUTURE Foundations, Translation, and Responsibility for Data Science, NSF CAREER Award 2145542, NSF Award 2404476, ONR N00014-23-1-2634, Optum, and Apple.
 We would also like to thank the support by IITP with a grant funded by the MSIT of the Republic of Korea in connection with the Global AI Frontier Lab International Collaborative Research.